is-void/is-void/README.md

 ## 📚 Writing

 ### Banning TikTok Misses the Point
-- Recipient of Middlebury's 2024 Ward Prize
+-🏆Winner of The Paul W. Ward ‘24 Memorial Prize🏆

 [Read it here!](https://pressbooks.middcreate.net/wardprizewriting2023to2024/chapter/chapter-1/)

+###The English I Know

-A shorter personal paper about my relationship with English linguistically
+-A shorter personal paper about my relationship with English linguistically

 [Read it here!](https://jmp.sh/kUiTRn0W)